 Delays: We always strive to arrive at our destinations on time but if we experience any delays we will adjust our itinerary accordingly.
 If we experience any major delays our end date can be extended to suit our needs.

-The proposed itinerary is just that, ‘proposed’, and can and will change at the crew’s discretion if need be.
+The proposed itinerary is just that, ‘proposed’, and can change at the crew’s discretion if need be.

-Your Crew: You will normally have a crew of 1 experienced person who fills the role of being the driver/expedition leader.
-Sometimes our crew prefer to work with a partner so there may occasionally be 2 crew who share the roles of driver and expedition leader.
+Your Crew: On this tour you will have 1 driver and 1 tour leader.
 On some expeditions we may also have a cameraman who is there to help market our tours and update our social media accounts.

-Your crew member will drive and maintain the vehicle as well as sort out all the accommodation, permits, border crossings and generally ensure the smooth running of the expedition.
-Your crew member is not a tour guide and will not be giving you the history and facts of every country you travel through.
-Apart from the odd optional extra that needs to be organized in advance, we leave most of that stuff to you guys, this way ensuring you get to do what you want, at the price you are happy to pay.
+Your crew members are not tour guides and will not be giving you the history and facts of every country you travel through.
+Apart from the odd optional extra that needs to be organised in advance, we leave most of that stuff to you guys, this way ensuring you get to do what you want at the price you are happy to pay.

 Your crew will be hand-picked and trained by Madventure and will have experience of overland travel but they may or may not have done this expedition before.
-They will however have detailed notes from previous expeditions and backup from the office in UK.
+They will however have detailed notes from previous expeditions and backup from our office in the UK.